 Like many municipalities, the City of Winnipeg opted to establish a corporate GHG reduction target and action plan in advance of developing a community-wide plan.
 A corporate climate change plan focuses on emissions generated by facilities and operations of the City of Winnipeg.
 This includes GHGs from municipal government buildings, street lighting, water and wastewater treatment, the municipal fleet, and corporate solid waste.

 In 2006, the Corporate Climate Change Action Plan was adopted by Council targeting a 20% reduction in corporate emissions below a baseline year of 1998.
 The City successfully achieved its first set of corporate GHG reduction targets in 2008.
 To keep up the momentum, a further 20% GHG emission reduction target (for a total of 40% below 1998 levels) was adopted by Council in 2009.
-The approved corporate Climate Change Action Plan is found.

 In July 2016, Council received an update on the Corporate Climate Change Action Plan, which highlighted that the ambitious 40% target had not yet been reached.
 Therefore, the Public Service was directed to work with the Climate Change Working Group on developing timelines and targets for further reducing GHG emissions within the City of Winnipeg.

 2013 GHG Emissions Trend in City of Winnipeg Buildings and Operations